DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 ### Persistent Homology Computation

-- **Inter-Sample Dissimilarity Distance Matrix**: The persistent homology computations were based on the inter-sample dissimilarity distance matrix, calculated using the complement of the Pearson correlation coefficient (1 - p).
+- **Inter-Sample Dissimilarity Distance Matrix**: The persistent homology computations were based on the inter-sample dissimilarity distance matrix, calculated using the complement of the Pearson correlation coefficient p (i.e., 1 - p).

 - **VR Complexes Construction**: We adopted the VR complexes construction method to create the simplicial complexes for our sample point clouds.